acidify04/hemac/README.md

 ## Installation

-To install HeMAC in a fresh Python environment, run:
+To install HeMAC in a fresh Python environment, python3.11 is recommended.
+Then run:

 ```bash
 pip install .